-Logic Pro X → Preference →Plug-in Manger → + customer folder
+Logic Pro X → Preference →Plug-in Manager → + customer folder

 Tools of Logic – The quick swipe comping tool:

-One of the downsides is that Logic on runs on mac.
+One of the downsides is that Logic runs on mac.
 Since I’m a PC user this kinda upset me.
 But still, its a really solid DAW.
-It is well rounded and priced at fair price points.
+It is well-rounded and priced at fair price points.